MajaK1/SQL-Table-creation/README.md

 # SQL-Table-creation
-Creates a table with 7 columns with different datas.
+Creates a table with 7 columns with different data.